General Motors Technical Center: Design

 In 1948, GM rehired Saarinen, Saarinen & Associates (renamed from Saarinen & Swanson) to revise the original plans, the cost of which had increased significantly.
 Eero Saarinen, by then a partner in the firm, simplified the original plans, designing a complex of rectangular buildings partially inspired by Ludwig Mies van der Rohe's IIT Academic Campus.
 The plans incorporated more of Eero's own ideas, shifting away from his father's design principles.
-Due to GM's requirement that each division's structures be physically separated, the buildings were split into multiple groups, again surrounding a lake.
+Due to GM's requirement that each division's structures be physically separated, the buildings were split into multiple groups surrounding a lake.
 GM also wanted low-rise buildings rather than skyscrapers, which necessitated a sprawling complex.
 Saarinen's revised plans initially called for a 10-story tower adjoining a central lake, but when the tower was canceled, he substituted it with large water fountains and a tall water tower.
 Increasing costs forced Saarinen to downsize some of the other buildings as well.
 Saarinen's associate J. Henderson Barr drew up renderings of the various sections of the complex.